benc-uk/smilr/node/data-api/readme.md

 The event PUT, POST and DELETE calls result in data modification, and are only called by the admin section of the Smilr client app.
 The configuration described here allows these calls to be placed behind an authentication scheme, to prevent direct API access.

-To switch on security for these three calls, set the `SECURE_CLIENT_ID` environmental variable to the client id of an [app registered with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
+To switch on security for these calls, set the `SECURE_CLIENT_ID` environmental variable to the client id of an [app registered with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

 Request & token validation is done by Passport.js (standard authenication middleware for Node.js Express) and the [Azure AD plugin](https://github.com/AzureAD/passport-azure-ad).
 This is configured as middleware to validate bearer tokens supplied on the certain sensitive routes mentioned above. `passport.authenicate` is called before those routes are run, and the tokens fetched and checked with the logic in `lib/auth.js`.
 We ensure the tokens are signed and valid, contain the `smilr.events` scope and also come from our registered app (audience)